neizod/polar/_docs/config.md

 rights: All Right Reserved
 ```

-You also need to change above 2 image files _and_ a file `/favicon.ico`.
+You also need to change the above 2 image files _and_ a file `/favicon.ico`.

 ## Social